Home » Old Fashioned Mac and Cheese

 How To Make Old Fashioned Mac and Cheese

-1. Cook the pasta according to the package directions, but cook about 2 minutes less so they’re quite al dente.
+Start by cooking the pasta according to the package directions, but cook it about 2 minutes less so it stays al dente.
 Drain and rinse under cold water to stop the cooking.
+I like using a mesh strainer with a built-in bowl to catch the pasta and water easily.

-2. Melt ¼ cup of butter in a skillet or saucepan and then add the flour.
-Whisk well to blend and cook over medium heat for 1 minute.
-Turn off the heat.
+Melt ¼ cup of butter in a skillet or saucepan and then add the flour.

-4. Stream the milk slowly into the butter and flour while whisking to avoid lumps.
+Stream the milk into the butter and flour slowly.

-7. Turn off the heat and add the cheese.
-Mix until just melted.
-Don’t boil the cheese.
-Adjust the seasoning by adding salt and pepper as desired.
+Turn off the heat and fold in the cheese until just melted.
+Remember, don’t boil the cheese!
+Taste and adjust seasoning with salt and pepper as needed.

-8. Combine the cheese sauce, pasta, and diced ham in a large bowl, then transfer it to your baking dish.
+Combine the cheese sauce, pasta, and diced ham in a large bowl.

-9. Crush the saltines so they’re in small pieces and melt the remaining butter.
-Toss the saltines with the butter and sprinkle that over the top of the mac and cheese.
+For the topping, crush the saltines into small pieces and melt the remaining butter.
+Toss the crackers with the butter using a mini mixing spoon so each piece is coated, then sprinkle evenly over the mac and cheese.

-10. Bake uncovered in a preheated 375°F oven for about 30 minutes or until bubbly and golden on top.
+Bake uncovered in a preheated 375°F oven for about 30 minutes, until bubbly and golden on top.
+I like using an oven thermometer with a timer to make sure it comes out perfectly every time.

 Chef Jenn’s Tips